Zighhi/Interactive-Plant-Installation/README.md

 4. Open the Max/MSP patch `plant_synthesis.maxpat`.
 5. Interact with the plant – the system generates dynamic sound responses based on the detected interaction.
 6. Aditionally route the audio from Max to Ableton for mixing using something like VB-Cable (Optional)

+   It is also possible to emulate the plant by running the emulate_plant.py script, but first the path to the recordings must be modified locally: /Firmware/Recs.

 ## Links